idealapps-code/php-docker/README.md

 `docker compose --profile dev up -d`

 ### Application
-In the development environment, you can freely modify any resources in the `app` folder, with updates appearing instantly in the system.
+In the development environment, you can freely modify any resources in the `app/data` folder, with updates appearing instantly in the system.
 When moving to production, all data from this folder is copied into the app container volume for a smooth deployment.

+> [!IMPORTANT]
+> Document root directory `app/data/public`